-We expect future revenue growth, if any, to come principally from our video-on-demand products as telecommunications companies both in North America and internationally, begin to deploy video-on-demand systems, North American cable companies continue to expand their existing deployments of video-on-demand systems, and we expand our existing product line of video-on-demand products with new products and services.
+We expect future revenue growth, if any, to come principally from our video-on-demand products as telecommunications companies both in North America and internationally, begin to deploy video-on-demand systems, North American cable companies continue to expand their existing deployments of video-on-demand systems, and we expand our existing product line of video-on-demand offerings with new products and services.
 We believe that there will be an increased demand for digital advertising insertion systems, which will offset the decline in demand for analog advertising systems.

 Services Revenues.
-Our Services revenue increased 12% to \$35.5 million in the six months ended July 31, 2007 from \$31.7 million in the six months ended July 31, 2006.
-This \$3.8 million increase in Services revenues primarily resulted from \$3.5 million of revenues from ODG's media content services due to increased revenues at ODG related to customer contract from Brazilian and German customers as well as increased processing of VOD content for its main UK customer.
-Revenues from services are expected to continue to grow year-over-year from our expanding installed base of VOD products, advertising and broadcast, as well as anticipated revenue increases at ODG.
+Our Services revenue increased 14% to \$54.6 million in the nine months ended October 31, 2007 from \$47.9 million in the nine months ended October 31, 2006.
+This \$6.6 million increase in Services revenues primarily resulted from \$4.3 million of revenues from ODG's media content services due to increased revenues at ODG related to customer contract from Brazilian and German customers as well as increased processing of VOD content for its main UK customer.
+In addition, the year over year increase in Services revenue was due to higher VOD maintenance revenue due to increased VOD system deployments.
+We expect revenues from services to continue to grow year-over-year from our expanding installed base of products and additional service offerings.

-For the six months ended July 31, 2007, two customers together accounted for 49% of our total revenues, and two customers together accounted for 55% of our total revenues in the six months ended July 31, 2006.
-One of the customers accounted for 35% of total revenues in the six months ended July 31, 2007 and 37% of total revenues in the six months ended July 31, 2007.
-The other customer accounted for 14% of total revenues in the six months ended July 31, 2007 and 18% of total revenues in the six months ended July 31, 2007.
-The other customer accounted for 14% of total revenues in the six months ended July 31, 2007 and 18% of total revenues in the six months ended July 31, 2007 and 18% of total revenues in the six months ended July 31, 2007.
-The other customers was primarily in the broadband segment.
+Two customers together accounted for 47% and 52% of our total revenues in the nine months ended October 31, 2007 and 2006, respectively.
+One of the customers accounted for 33% of total revenues in the nine months ended October 31, 2007 and 36% of total revenues in the nine months ended October 31, 2006.
+The other customer accounted for 14% of total revenues in the nine months ended October 31, 2007 and 16% of total revenues in the nine months ended October 31, 2006.
+Revenue from these customers was primarily in the broadband segment.
 We believe that a significant amount of our revenues will continue to be derived from a limited number of customers.

-International sales accounted for approximately 37% and 33% of total revenues in the six months ended July 31, 2007 and July 31, 2006, respectively.
-The U.S. and the United Kingdom together accounted for 81% of total revenue for the six months ended July 31, 2007.
-For the six months ended July 31, 2006, the U.S. and the United Kingdom together accounted for 90% of total revenues.
-Since substantially our entire product sales are made in United States Dollars (USD), we have not experienced, nor do we expect to experience in the near term, any material impact from fluctuations in foreign currency exchange rates on our results of operations.
-Since ODG has designated the British Pound Sterling (GBP) as its functional currency, we expect greater exposure to fluctuations in exchange rates in the future.
+International sales accounted for approximately 38% and 34% of total revenues in the nine months ended October 31, 2007 and October 31, 2006, respectively.
+The U.S. and the United Kingdom together accounted for 79% of total revenue for the nine months ended October 31, 2007.
+For the nine months ended October 31, 2006, the U.S. and the United Kingdom together accounted for 88% of total revenues.
+Since substantially all sales are denominated in United States Dollars (USD), we have not experienced, nor do we expect to experience in the near term, any material impact from fluctuations in foreign currency exchange rates on our results of operations.
+With the acquisition of ODG, which has designated the British Pound Sterling (GBP) as its functional currency, their service sales, payable in GBP, provide a natural hedge for local currency payments.
+Thus, we do not expect to experience, nor have we experienced any material impact on our results from fluctuations in foreign currency rate fluctuations, are recorded in the equity section of oDG.
+However, since the ODG operation is translated to USD for reporting purposes, translation gains and losses, as a result of foreign currency rate fluctuations, are recorded in the equity section of our balance sheet.
+We continue to expect fluctuations in the USD/GBP exchange rate to impact the equity section of our balance sheet in the future.